-They wanted a new approach for the Dryad and gave me several elements or characteristics they wanted me to included.
-With that in mind I got to work on lots of fast form studies, some of which I went back into and fleshed out.
+With the recent ArtOrder sketch theme being a plant humanoid, I got to thinking about the first Dungeons and Dragons creature I redesigned for 4th Edition, the Dryad.
+The redesign was for a miniature to be included with the Desert of Desolation set and eventually the Monster Manual.
+They wanted a new approach for the Dryad and gave me several elements or characteristics they wanted me to include.
+With that in mind, I got to work on many quick studies, some of which I went back into and fleshed out.

-More notes were given and I moved closer toward a finished design.
-More variations on the 'hair' were still needed, but the over all body form got locked in.
+More notes were given, and I moved closer toward a finished design.
+More variations on the 'hair' were still needed, but the overall body form got locked in.
 Here is a perfect example of why an Art Director is SO valuable.
-I was working with Stacy Longstreet throughout this entire process, at the time I was completely attached to option A, I was too close to the drawings and lost perspective.
-The Art Director was able to be objective and make the better decision... so that we would not end up with the "Bride of the Dryad".
-It is completely obvious now, the same with the 'hair' on option B above.
+I was working with Stacy Longstreet throughout this entire process.
+At the time, I was completely attached to option A. I was too close to the drawings and lost perspective.
+The Art Director was able to be objective and make the better decision... so that we would not end up with the "Bride of the Dryad."
+It is undeniable now, the same with the 'hair' on option B above.

 Option D was the winner.
 Here is the final turnaround for the miniature.